Bennington College: Robert Frost Stone House Museum

 In 2017, Bennington College acquired the Robert Frost Stone House Museum through a gift from the Friends of Robert Frost.
-Robert Frost lived in the colonial era home in Shaftsbury, VT from 1920 to 1929, during which time he wrote many of his well known works including the poem "Stopping by Woods on a Snowy Evening".
+Robert Frost lived in the colonial era home in Shaftsbury, Vermont, from 1920 to 1929, during which time he wrote many of his well known works including the poem "Stopping by Woods on a Snowy Evening".

 Frost was involved in the founding of Bennington during the 1930s, suggesting the use of narrative evaluations which became a core aspect of the college's academic process.

 In literature

 The college in Shirley Jackson's 1951 novel Hangsaman is said to have been inspired by Bennington College.

-Camden College, a fictionalized version of Bennington, appears in the works of Bret Easton Ellis, Jill Eisenstadt, and Jonathan Lethem.
-Whereas Ellis's Camden College is located in New Hampshire, Lethem's Camden is in Vermont, and is notable for being the most expensive college in the United States.
-All three of the writers attended Bennington College, which is really located in Vermont, and was at one time notorious for being the most expensive college in the United States.
+Camden College, a fictionalized version of Bennington, appears in the works of Bret Easton Ellis, Jill Eisenstadt, Jonathan Lethem, and Jaime Clarke.
 Bennington graduate Donna Tartt uses the same Bennington-inspired backdrop for her 1992 novel The Secret History, but for her it is Hampden College.
 However, Eisenstadt and Lethem use 'Camden' in From Rockaway (1987) and The Fortress of Solitude (2003), respectively.

-Camden is first mentioned in Ellis's debut novel Less than Zero (1985), and is the central setting of his next, The Rules of Attraction (1987).
-Eisenstadt's From Rockaway and Tartt's The Secret History both depict working class young people who gain scholarships to the fictionalized liberal arts college; both are alluded to in The Rules of Attraction (Ellis having read the first draft of Secret History).
-Characters said to have attended Camden appear in Ellis's American Psycho (1991), The Informers (1994) and Glamorama (1998), the last of which features flashback sequences to the characters' Camden days.
-In Jonathan Lethem's The Fortress of Solitude (2003), Camden appears later in the novel once main character Dylan Ebdus begins college.
-In Ellis's pseudo-autobiographical horror novel Lunar Park (2005), the fictional Bret Easton Ellis attended Camden College and recalls many of its fictional characters.
+In Clarke's novel, Vernon Downs, the protagonist Charlie Martens attends a summer writing workshop at Camden in an effort to follow in the footsteps of the fictional writer Vernon Downs, whose portrayal is based on real-world Bennington alum Bret Easton Ellis.